oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   the VF will be detached from the host and attached to the vm.
     -   the vnic's mac address should be applied on the VF before starting the vm.

+##### Virtual functions configuration persistence

+*   Vdsm will persist the number of virtual functions of a device if a successful call to hostdevChangeNumvfs was made on this device.
+The persistent information is kept in the file system under /var/lib/vdsm/virtual_functions/ where each file contains a SRIOV device last changed value (/sys/class/net/'device name'/device/sriov_numvfs).
+An example is a file called /var/lib/vdsm/virtual_functions/0000:02:00.0 which contains "7".
+A call for hostdevChangeNumvfs can fail because a software bug, a hardware failure or the failure to listen to the engine client for a certain time period.
+If a failure has occurred, an attempt to write the last known value will be made.
+*   During host boot process, Vdsm service will attempt to restore the last persisted number of virtual functions on all managed SRIOV devices before network restoration (assuming some of the persisted networks might be based on SRIOV virtual functions).
+Failure to do so will fail all network restoration process.
+*   A SRIOV device that was never configured via hostdevChangeNumvfs will be considered unmanaged by Vdsm and no persist/restore attempts will take place on it.

 ##### hotPlugHostDev

     hotPlugNic(Map info)